Note: Our best Linux distro for laptops feature has been fully updated. This article was first published in January 2011.

 - These are the best Linux training providers and online courses in 2017

-If you copy the Live install to a USB stick, you can then install extras such as Wine and other games through the Yum Extender app, which you'll find under the Administration menu.
+Fedora uses hybrid ISOs which can be booted from DVD or copied to a USB stick.
+You can use the specialist Fedora Media Writer tool to do this.
+If you copy the Live install to a USB stick, you can then install extras such as Wine and other games through the Yum Extender app.

-Steam and 'Play on Linux' (a gaming-friendly frontend for Wine) can also be installed via the RPM Fusion repository – install both free and non-free repos – and the PlayOnLinux RPM repository respectively.
+Steam and 'Play on Linux' (a gaming-friendly frontend for Wine) can also be installed via the non-free RPM Fusion and the PlayOnLinux RPM repositories respectively.
 Once installed, just reload Yum, let it update and the packages will be accessible.

 There are other Live-friendly gaming distros to try too.
 Live Linux Gamers is getting a little long in the tooth (the latest version was released in 2011) but is available as a Lite edition that fits on a CD if you're out of DVDs.

 Steam for Linux is an official gaming client created by Valve, the people behind Counter Strike and Team Fortress.
 The client supports hundreds of games such as the Civilization series as well as the original Half Life shooter.

 To get started, run a regular version of Linux such as Ubuntu, then follow the instructions on Valve's website to install the client.
 There is a separate SteamOS based on Debian Linux but this can't be booted into a Live environment, rather it must be installed to a hard drive.